Watercycle/Memory-Leak-Detector-For-C/README.md

 no_throw definitions in Cygwin's stdlib.h and import malloc from malloc.h instead of stdlib.h.

 # Usage
+1. include memory_leak_test.h and memory_leak_test.c in your project
-1. put 'include "memory_leak_test.h"' as the last include of every source file
+2. put 'include "memory_leak_test.h"' as the last include of every source file
-2. Whenever you want a status report, run 'leak_check_run_and_print();'
+3. Whenever you want a status report, run 'leak_check_run_and_print()'
-3. run your program and forget about Valgrind!
+4. run your program!

 # Example